NAVER-INTEL-Co-Lab/gaudi-datapruning/README.md

 This repository contains the implementation of **Difficulty and Uncertainty-Aware Lightweight (DUAL)** data pruning, a method designed for efficiently pruning datasets without requiring full training on the original dataset, particularly optimized for the **Gaudi environment**.

-Here’s a cleaner and more structured version of your README:

 ---

 # 🚀 Data Pruning Algorithms for Gaudi Environment